-Home isolation is not required if incomers show a negative COVID-19 test no older than 72 hours.
+Home isolation is not required if incomers show a negative PCR test result no older than 72 hours or a negative result of an antigen test carried out by labs in Austria and the Czech Republic no older than 72 hours.
 In this case, it is not required to register and contact attending physician.

 The exception cannot be applied if people travel by plane that lands at one of the Slovak airports.
 In this case, everybody who visited a risky country in the past 14 days must register at korona.gov.sk and show a confirmation after arrival.
 They should also fill out an online form published on the Transport Ministry's website at least 24 hours before their scheduled arrival.
 Read more details here.
 Travellers are advised to check the conditions set by the airline companies before boarding the plane.

 An exemption for cross-border workers applies to everyone who lives in Slovakia and works in neighbouring countries.
 They will not be required to show any negative test results, but they need proof they are working in the neighbouring state.

 Exemptions include also people living in neighbouring countries within a 30-km distance from the open border crossing, people who work in Slovakia within a 30-km distance from the border crossing, and Slovak citizens living within a 30-km distance from the open border crossing.

 As of Monday, December 7, cross-border workers are required to show negative rapid test results or negative PCR test results not older than 14 days upon crossing borders to Slovakia.
 It will be possible to show antigen tests carried out abroad, but they need the EU certification.